MeshTailor: Cutting Seams via Generative Mesh Traversal: Experimental Results

-\paragraph{Generalization across mesh resolutions.} Our model is trained on meshes with at most 2,000 triangles.
-Fig.~\ref{fig:multi_res} evaluates resolution generalization without re-training by applying MeshTailor to meshes with increasing triangle counts (800 $\rightarrow$ 2,800).
-Across resolutions, the predicted seams exhibit consistent \emph{global} structure: major loops and long-range cuts remain in similar locations with coherent connectivity.
-Higher granularity mainly affects fine-scale details (e.g., slight boundary shifts) rather than the high-level cut layout, indicating that our mesh-native, pointer-based traversal is robust to mesh discretization and generalizes beyond training resolution.
+\paragraph{Generalization across mesh resolutions.} The predicted seams retain a consistent global structure across mesh resolutions, even without re-training.
+Although our model is trained on meshes with at most 2,000 triangles, Fig.~\ref{fig:multi_res} applies MeshTailor to meshes with increasing triangle counts (800 $\rightarrow$ 2,800); major loops and long-range cuts remain in similar locations with coherent connectivity.
+Higher granularity mainly affects fine-scale details (e.g., slight boundary shifts) rather than the high-level cut layout, consistent with our coarse-to-fine ChainingSeams curriculum that places global cuts before local details and effectively decouples cut topology from mesh resolution.